Aggregate Operator: Count By Using Group Key

 Overview

-You'll sometimes use the Aggregate operator to count how many entries you have in a data set.
-To do this, you'll use the Count By function.
-You can also use the operator's Group Key field while performing this operation.
-This lets you separate the operation into categories based on your original data.
+The Aggregate operator is used to count the number of entries in a data set using the Count By function.
+You can also use the operator’s Group Key field, which allows you to group the results into categories based on values from the original data.

-For example, let's say you have a Data Table that holds the details of several dogs, including their favorite foods.
+For example, consider a Data Table that holds the details of several dogs, including their favorite foods.
 You can create a Data Workflow to count how many dogs have the same favorite food.
-In this case, each kind of food will show as a separate category thanks to the Group Key field.
+In this case, each kind of food will show as a separate category with the help of Group Key field.

 Here's how your module will look in the Module Builder: